What is an Equal Pay audit?

 - Determine where people are doing equal work

 - Collect and compare pay data

 - Establish the causes and justification for significant pay gaps

 - Develop an equal pay action plan

-While employers can do this in house, in practice, most employers choose an external provider such as 3R to conduct an equal pay audit.
+While employers can do all these steps in house, in practice, most employers choose an external provider such as 3R to conduct an audit on their behalf.
 We are specialists in this area and have worked with many of the UK’s leading employers.

 Using an external consultant is often quicker, completely unbiased and encourages trust among your workforce.